 “A crisis gives us a chance to be more self-aware, and hopefully, self-determining.
 Brands should connect with their audience in these intimate moments.
 Or, create them.”
 Rouven I Advertising Director

 Brands, know your audience.
 If you don’t, do it now, because consumers’ needs and desires are more precise than ever.
 Savvy and sophisticated, they know when they’re being sold to.
 The mass-market, hard-sell ad campaign was already challenged pre-2020.
 Today, it simply won’t do.
 It’s vital that brands establish touchpoints for connection and offer experiences that excite their target market on an emotional level.
-Michaela and Rouven are right: when it comes to communication, content rules.
+When it comes to communication, content rules.

-As a rider, Craig sees freedom in motorcycles.
+As riders themselves, KISKA Transportation Designers see freedom in motorcycles.
 Once the hallmark of independence and rebellion, their reputation devolved into gas-guzzlers for old dudes.
-During lockdown, the unheard of happened: sales went up.
-With more time, and limited travel options, people are choosing the vehicle that lets them explore on their own terms.
+During the lockdowns of 2020, the unheard of happened: sales went up.
+With more time, and limited travel options, people chose the vehicle that lets them explore on their own terms.
 With the ongoing electrification and digitalisation of the industry, there’s also a newfound optimism.
 Brands just need to ensure they’re on the “positive side” of the trend.
 In other words, aggression and pollution are out, flexibility and freedom are in.

 “As routines change and people get into new pastimes, now’s the time for brands to expand their customer-base and test out new use cases.”
-Reini I Apparel and Gear Director
+Reini I APPAREL AND GEAR CLIENT DIRECTOR

 Cycling.
 Running.
 Golf.
 People are getting into exercise big time.
 Especially individual sports.
 For sporting goods experts at KISKA, this opens up new portfolio opportunities for clients.
 Now’s the time for brands to think about expanding their customer base with new products.

-“2020 is shining a light on personal mobility.
+“2020 shone a light on personal mobility.
 Especially in cities where people embrace different ways of getting around.
 There’s a lot of opportunity, but my question to the industry is: what are you doing to differentiate?”
 Reno I Strategic Product Management Director

 As the appeal of public transport decreases, lightweight vehicles like e-scooters, are on the rise.
 A recent KISKA research trip in the EU and China proved that.
 But, it also revealed that urban commuters don’t trust e-scooters.
 Uncomfortable, low-quality, and interchangeable, there isn’t one brand that a user would consciously opt for.
 To grow into the area, mobility and tech companies must optimise safety and user experience.

 “The pandemic has made clear that you can get very sick from a space used by others.
 Unsurprisingly, there is big love for the sanctuary of a car right now.
 Public transportation providers who don’t provide positive experiences definitely need to reconsider their approach.
 I think we can expect individual transport to make major leaps forward, which is a big opportunity for transportation companies.”
-Michal I Interaction Design Lead
+Michal I INTERACTION DESIGN DIRECTOR

 Ownership: 1.
 Sharing: 0.
 It’s not that simple, but Covid-19 dealt a blow to sharing economy optimism.
-Some of my city-dwelling colleagues who’d sworn off car ownership, are now reconsidering.
+Some of KISKA’S city-dwelling team members who’d sworn off car ownership, are now reconsidering.
 Vehicle-sharing’s promise of carefree flexibility is no longer as appealing, so they’re rediscovering car ownership as a source of freedom – with safety and privacy.

-George is on the money.
-People expect tech to be familiar and easy-to-use.
+The pandemic also boosted – and continues to test – tech’s rampant advancement as people expect it to be familiar and easy-to-use.
 To deliver such an experience, you need to empathise intensively with your audience and commit to delivering on your brand promise.
 Take Zoom.
 It exploded in popularity because it understood a need and delivered.
 The result: a stable connection for solid call quality at scale.

 To understand the quality of their own user experience, brands should look to their industry lead.
 How does yours measure up?